 You can use any size shrimp for this recipe.

 I like to cut the shrimp into bite-sized chunks so you get shrimp in every bite.

 Yes.
 If you add the garlic before the shrimp, you run the risk of burning it before the shrimp are done.
 Since garlic cooks very quickly (in less than a minute), it’s perfect to add it after the shrimp are cooked.

 Yes, transfer any leftovers into an airtight container and keep in the fridge for up to 2 days.
 Reheat on the stovetop or in the microwave.

 Made this recipe?
 It would be awesome if you could leave a rating.
 Either tap or click the stars in the recipe card or leave a comment below.
 Thanks!

 - 2 tablespoons olive oil

-- 6 ounces raw shrimp*, peeled, deveined and cut into bite-sized chunks
+- 6 ounces raw shrimp*, thawed, peeled, deveined and cut into bite-sized chunks

 - 4 large garlic cloves, minced